JuliaNonconvex/NonconvexUtils.jl/README.md

 g = Zygote.gradient(obj, p0)[1]
 ```

-In the implicit function's adjoint rule definition the partial Jacobian `∂f/∂x` is used according to the implicit function theorem.
+In the implicit function's adjoint rule definition, the partial Jacobian `∂f/∂x` is used according to the implicit function theorem.
 Often this Jacobian or a good approximation of it might be a by-product of the `forward` function.
 For example when the `forward` function does an optimization using a BFGS-based approximation of the Hessian of the Lagrangian function, the final BFGS approximation can be a good approximation of `∂f/∂x` where the residual `f` is the gradient of the Lagrangian function wrt `x`.
 In those cases, this Jacobian by-product can be returned as the second argument from `forward` instead of `nothing`.

 ### Implicit parameters